 Most self-employed taxpayers can deduct health insurance premiums, including age-based premiums for long-term care coverage.
 Write-offs are available whether or not you itemize, if you meet the requirements.

-- Eligibility is determined month-by-month
+Eligibility is determined month-by-month

 For example, if you were single and ineligible for any employer-provided health plan during the last six months of the year because you left your job and started your own business, you can claim the deduction for premiums you paid for coverage during that six-month period.

-- Earned income limitation
+Earned income limitation

-For example, if your self-employment activity is a sole proprietorship that generated a tax loss for the year, you’re not allowed to claim the deduction because the business doesn’t generate any positive earned income.
+For example, if your self-employment activity is a sole proprietorship that generated a tax loss for the year, you’re not allowed to claim the deduction because the business didn't generate any positive earned income.

-- Partners and LLC members
+Partners and LLC members

 - If the partnership or LLC pays the premiums, special tax reporting rules apply to the partnership’s or LLC’s return, but you can still claim the deduction for premiums paid for your coverage.

 Premiums paid to cover your employees

 If your business has employees and you pay health insurance premiums for them, these amounts are deducted on the applicable tax form and line for employee benefit program expenses.

 Limited deductions for long-term care insurance premiums